-Place the second floor panel (A) onto the middle and end bearers.
-Ensure the panel is positioned half way on the middle bearer.
+Place the second floor panel (C) onto the middle bearers.
+Ensure the panel is positioned half way on both bearers.

 Using a rubber mallet, knock the second panel into the first for a tight fit.

 Knock on the front and back of the second panel to ensure it is flush on both edges to the first panel and floor bearers.